-Keeping it steel
+Keeping it metal

 The value of metal recycling

-Steel recycling has a fascinating past.
+Metal recycling has a fascinating past.
 From railroads to automobiles, the history of recycling is almost as old as these industries themselves.
 At the turn of the twentieth century, it was common to see people scouring the streets or demolition sites in American and European cities looking for discarded machinery or old pots and pans.
-Trying to make a buck, the steel they found would normally be sold back to the large corporations that had generated it in the first place.
+Trying to make a buck, the metal they found would normally be sold back to the large corporations that had generated it in the first place.

-The deal with steel
+The deal with metal

 - Around 650 million tons of steel are recycled annually